Macrometacorp/docs/docs/graphs/graph-queries/k-shortest-paths/k-shortest-paths-syntax.md

   [LIMIT offset, count]
 ```

-Instead of `GRAPH graphName` you can specify a list of edge collections.
-The involved vertex collections are determined by the edges of the given edge collections.

 ### Syntax Traversing in Mixed Directions

-For k shortest paths with a list of edge collections you can optionally specify the direction for some of the edge collections.
-Say for example you have three edge collections _edges1_, _edges2_ and _edges3_, where in _edges2_ the direction has no relevance, but in _edges1_ and _edges3_ the direction should be taken into account.
-In this case you can use `OUTBOUND` as general search direction and `ANY` specifically for _edges2_ as follows:
+For k shortest paths with a list of edge collections you can specify the direction for some of the edge collections.
+For example, if you have three edge collections `edges1`, `edges2`, and `edges3`, where `edges2` has no relevant direction, but `edges1` and `edges3` do, use `OUTBOUND` as the general search direction and `ANY` specifically for `edges2`:

 ```sql
 FOR vertex IN OUTBOUND K_SHORTEST_PATHS